Topics. The 5th ICH Forum: ICH Quality Guideline Update

 Overview of ICH Latest Developments

-Regarding efficient working group operations, cost consciousness regarding ICH operations in light of the post-Corona and the challenges to conducting efficient discussions were raised.
-Dr. Manabu Yanagisawa, Vice Chair of the ICH Project Committee of the Pharmaceutical Association of Japan (PAK), presented the message that the PAK should maintain its presence as a founding industrial organization and contribute to the discussions of the working group, so that activities in the PAK will lead to the world.
+Regarding efficient working group operations, cost consciousness regarding ICH operations in light of the post-Corona and issues to be addressed for conducting efficient discussions were raised.
+Manabu Yanagisawa, Vice Chairperson of the JPMA ICH Project Committee, presented the message that the JPMA should maintain its presence as a founding industry organization and contribute to the discussions of the working group, so that the activities of the JPMA will lead to the world.

-In the afternoon, a panel discussion was held on the theme of "Prospects and challenges for practical application of continuous production, quality risk communication between companies and regulatory authorities, and expectations and challenges for Analytical QbD".
+In the afternoon panel discussion, the theme of the discussion was "Prospects and challenges for practical application of continuous production, and quality risk communication between companies and regulatory authorities, expectations and challenges for Analytical QbD".
 Since the four topics addressed reached Step 4 at the same time, the discussion focused on the following four themes.

 | (4) | Toward the Penetration of the ICH Guidelines |

-The experts who participated in the panel discussion carefully explained the background behind the creation of the guidelines, and noted that although the guidelines are conceptual in nature, the fact that they were issued as a document made it easier for companies to take on the challenge of introducing them, and that in the area of quality, while new methods are being developed and technology is advancing, there are still many issues that need to be addressed by regulatory authorities and the industry.
-In the area of quality, while new methods are being developed and technology is advancing, communication between regulatory authorities and industry has not been smooth, and as one means of resolving this issue, it is hoped that the verbalization of the guidelines will facilitate communication.
+The experts who participated in the panel discussion carefully explained the background of the creation of the guidelines, and noted that although the guidelines are conceptual in nature, the fact that they were issued as a document made it easier for companies to take on the challenge of introducing them, and that while new methods have been developed and technology has advanced in the quality area, communication between the regulatory authorities and industry has not progressed smoothly.
+As one of the means to solve this problem, it is expected that communication between the regulatory authorities and industry will be facilitated now that the guidelines have been translated into language.

 Panel discussion in the afternoon

-During the lecture and panel discussion, the background and content of the new guidelines were explained, and the implementation (training) of the new guidelines was discussed.
+In this lecture and panel discussion, the background and contents of the new guidelines were explained, and the implementation (training) of the new guidelines was discussed.

-One common comment made by the experts who prepared the guidelines was that "when attempting to include detailed descriptions, including examples, in the guidelines, the volume of the guidelines themselves often becomes too large to write.
+One of the common comments made by the experts who prepared the guidelines was that "if we try to include detailed descriptions, including examples, in the guidelines, the volume of the guidelines themselves often becomes too large to write down.
 Therefore, as a result, the descriptions in the guidelines themselves are often simple and conceptual.
 As a supplement to the descriptions, many working groups work to create training materials after the guidelines are created.
 One of the most memorable points made by the participants was that "the creation of the guidelines does not solve everything, but it is important to consider that the guidelines have created a foundation for discussion between regulators and industry, and it is important to communicate with each other.

 Several regulatory experts also commented, "New technologies cannot be developed by one company alone.
 We would like to promote discussions across the industry.
 There is also knowledge that should be shared (things that cannot be solved by the company alone), so we would like you to strategically disseminate various information to make the public aware of new technologies".
 ICH project committee member Tsuyoshi Kobayashi